BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 ./install.sh <version>
 ```

 replace `<version>` with the version of our devbio-napari environment you want to use.
 At the time of writing, the latest version was `v0.1.5`.
 Always specify a version (or a tag name you got from us in case we created a custom environment for you).
 This will ensure that your code is always executed in the same environment and your data analysis is reproducible.

-Note down the version you use in your lab book!
+*Note*: In order to ensure [repeatability ](https://en.wikipedia.org/wiki/Repeatability) and [reproducibility](https://en.wikipedia.org/wiki/Reproducibility) of the results you obtained from using a singularity container, we strongly recommend and encourage you to keep track of the used container's version.
+This way, you can ensure the integrity of your analysis workflow further down the line.

 Wait 2-5 min until the image is downloaded and verified.
 The output should look something like this: